Cambridge Assessment Admissions Testing: Thinking Skills Assessment (TSA)

-TSA is used for entry to a wide range of undergraduate university courses, including: Economics and Management, Engineering, European Social and Political Studies (ESPS), Land Economy, Human Sciences, Philosophy, Politics and Economics (PPE), Psychology and Philosophy.
+TSA is used for entry to a wide range of undergraduate university courses, including: Economics and Management, Engineering, Land Economy, Human Sciences, Philosophy, Politics and Economics (PPE), Psychology and Philosophy.
 It assesses whether applicants have the critical thinking and problem-solving skills which universities consider to be essential for success in higher education.
 In the UK, it is used by the University of Cambridge, University of Oxford and University College London (UCL).
 It is also used by Stockholm School of Economics, Sweden and Universiti Teknologi PETRONAS (UTP), Malaysia.

 The TSA exam is scored on a scale from 0 to 100 using the "Rasch Model".

 Behavioural styles assessment

 Cambridge Personal Styles Questionnaire (CPSQ) assess behavioural styles - how people approach tasks and interact with others.
 This includes thinking and learning, motivation, self-management, resilience and interpersonal values and attitudes.
 It is used in healthcare education and employment and in higher education and schools.
 The assessment was developed over four years of research and trialling with general and vocational higher education (including medicine, nursing and healthcare institutions).